aselker/cooperation_emergence/reports/final_report.md

 ## Interpretation
 The goal of this experiment was to investigate how cooperation can emerge.
 There are two core insights: first, that clusters of cooperators can survive and expand in an environment of defectors, but only if they are of a certain size; and second, that "silent cooperators" can form such clusters though genetic hitchhiking.
+Before getting into this, we want to make the point that our simulation environment is harsher than the environment that Hashem et al. produced.
+We needed to lower the punishment for cooperating while needing more cooperators at once in order to obtain qualitatively similar results to the original paper.
+This suggests that our environment is harsher than theirs.

-The first insight can be derived from Experiment 1.
-When the starting cluster was 4x4 or smaller, it was always overrun.
+For insights the experiments provided, the first insight is when the starting cluster was 4x4 or smaller, it was always overrun.
 When the cluster was 6x6, it always expanded and took over most of the grid.
 Experiment 2 showed that even with some random noise, individual cooperators cannot survive for long.

 The second insight can be derived from Experiments 2 and 3.
 Where randomly-mutated cooperators failed, silent cooperators sometimes succeeded, their behavior alleles hitchhiking on randomly-high fitness caused by another factor (the general-fitness gene).
 The critical feature seems to be simultaneity, since that is the most important difference between silent cooperators and regular cooperators.